Eligibility Requirements for Services

 People who are experiencing homelessness or who don’t have a stove and refrigerator will receive a collection of ready-to-eat foods, including dry goods, canned food, and fresh produce.

-We are currently pre-packaging our food for distribution during COVID-19 for safety reasons, and we understand you may receive some food items you’re not fond of.
+We understand that you may receive some food items you’re not fond of in our pre-packaged distribution option.
 You may give your unwanted items to a neighbor in need, or let the staff member or volunteer know you don’t want something and they can return it inside.
 PLEASE DO NOT discard these items outside the building or in the Walgreens parking lot (at our Sheridan Market).

 We understand that this model does not allow for choice of products, but to reduce the chances of virus transmission, we need to provide service as quickly and safely as possible.
 We will resume normal operations as soon as it is safe to do so.
 Please know that you will receive a variety of healthy foods from each of the main categories including: dairy, meats, dry goods, and produce.